 My STORY

 “Kelly, you are full of surprises!”
 This is a recurring statement I hear.
 I was surprised when painting made a grand entrance into my life during 2021, simultaneously ushering in a sense of wonder & belonging.
-The evolution of my art practice has recently amplified as I document my travels and life experiences on paper through quick charcoal sketches.
-Transforming these sketches into imaginative works on canvas has brought about exponential growth in my art practice and a period of self-reflection.
-Discovering the beauty of charcoal during an artist workshop in France led by an award winning, acclaimed Australian artist opened up a whole new world of creativity.
+The evolution of my art practice has recently amplified as I document my travels and life experiences.
+Discovering the beauty of charcoal during an artist workshop in France led by an award winning, acclaimed Australian artist opened a whole new world of creativity.

 As a Special and Inclusive education teacher from 1993 - 2022 I became a life long learner and delivered specialised learning programs for students from Kindergarten to Year 12.
-This included establishing creative environments to support individual learning needs, sourcing resources from the NSW Creative Arts syllabus K-6 and Visual Arts syllabus 7-10 however, my students taught me more than I could ever have imagined.
-I completed a Bachelor of Education Primary/Special Education, at the University of Newcastle, NSW.
+This included establishing creative environments to support individual learning needs, sourcing resources from the NSW Creative Arts and Visual Arts syllabus.
+I completed a Bachelor of Education Primary/Special Education, at the University of Newcastle NSW in 1992.

 “Flora and fauna surprise me, revealing secrets.”